MikeyHMoss/hello-world/README.md

  Repository for various testing projects, currently limited to

  1. Pension calculator written in Python.
- 2. Scraper (currently not functioning) for HoC data.
+ 2. Scraper for HoC data.